varghesebibin/House-Price-Prediction-Using-Advanced-ML-Models/README.md

 - [Visualizations](#visualizations)
 - [Notebook Sections](#notebook-sections)

+---

 ## Introduction

-The **House Price Prediction** project focuses on analyzing and predicting house prices using a dataset that includes several features, such as `OverallQual`, `GrLivArea`, `GarageCars`, `TotalBsmtSF`, and more.
-Additionally, a second analysis explores key US macroeconomic indicators, including the unemployment rate and industrial production.
+The **House Price Prediction Using Advanced ML Models** project focuses on predicting house prices using a variety of machine learning models, including Ridge, Lasso, Elastic Net, Random Forest, and Gradient Boosting.
+This project incorporates extensive data preprocessing, feature engineering, and hyperparameter tuning.

+Additionally, the project integrates three distinct macroeconomic datasets—Consumer Price Index (CPI), Inflation Rate, and Gross Domestic Product (GDP)—to analyze their impact on housing trends.

 This repository includes:

-- **House Price Prediction**: Detailed Exploratory Data Analysis (EDA), data visualization, feature engineering, and regression modeling.
+- **House Price Prediction**: Exploratory Data Analysis (EDA), advanced visualizations, feature engineering, and machine learning models.
-- **Macroeconomic Indicators Analysis**: Analysis of the US economy using macroeconomic data on unemployment rate and industrial production from a Kaggle dataset.
+- **Macroeconomic Analysis**: Analysis of US economic indicators and their relationship to housing prices.

+---

 ## Project Structure

 The project contains the following key files and directories:

-- `application.py`: Main Streamlit application file for running the project.
+- `application.py`: Streamlit application for interactive exploration and predictions.
-- `train.csv`: Dataset used for house price prediction.
+- `ames_data.csv`: Primary dataset used for house price prediction.
-- `requirements.txt`: List of Python libraries needed to run the project.
+- `requirements.txt`: Python library dependencies.
-- `House Price Prediction Using Advanced Regression.ipynb`: Jupyter notebook containing the full analysis, including data exploration, visualization, feature engineering, model building, and evaluation.
+- `House_Price_Prediction_Notebook.ipynb`: Jupyter notebook with detailed analysis.
-- `README.md`: Documentation for the repository.
+- `README.md`: Documentation for the project.

+---

 ## Datasets

-The project utilizes two distinct datasets:
+This project uses four datasets:

-1. **House Price Dataset** (`train.csv`):
-   - This dataset contains house price data, including several numerical and categorical features.
-The dataset is used to predict house prices using Ridge and Lasso regression models.

-2. **US Macroeconomic Indicators Dataset** (from Kaggle):
-   - <a href="https://www.kaggle.com/datasets/calven22/usa-key-macroeconomic-indicators" target="_blank">Kaggle Dataset: US Key Macroeconomic Indicators</a>
-   - This dataset contains macroeconomic data, including the unemployment rate and industrial production, which are analyzed for trends post-2000.
-The analysis provides insights into how these factors have influenced the US economy.
+1. **Ames Housing Dataset**:
+   - Source: Ames, Iowa housing data.
+   - Description: Contains over 80 features describing various attributes of houses, including quality, size, location, and sale price.

+2. **Consumer Price Index (CPI)**:
+   - Description: Measures changes in the price level of consumer goods and services purchased by households.

+3. **Inflation Rate Dataset**:
+   - Description: Tracks the rate at which the general level of prices for goods and services is rising.

+4. **Gross Domestic Product (GDP)**:
+   - Description: Measures the total economic output of a country.

 ---

 ## Data Description

-### 1. **House Price Prediction Dataset (train.csv)**
+### 1. **House Price Prediction Dataset (ames_data.csv)**

 This dataset includes 81 features that can be used to predict house prices.
 Each row represents a house, and the columns represent various attributes of the house.
 Here are the details: